Chalk River Laboratories: 1958 NRU incident

 The second accident, in 1958, involved a fuel rupture and fire in the National Research Universal reactor (NRU) reactor building.
 Some fuel rods were overheated.
 With a robotic crane, one of the rods with metallic uranium was pulled out of the reactor vessel.
-When the arm of the crane moved away from the vessel, the uranium caught fire and the rod broke.
-The largest part of the rod fell down into the containment vessel, still burning.
+When the arm of the crane moved away from the vessel, the uranium caught fire, and the rod broke.
+The rod's largest part fell into the containment vessel, still burning.
 The whole building was contaminated.
 The valves of the ventilation system were opened, and a large area outside the building was contaminated.
-The fire was extinguished by scientists and maintenance men in protective clothing running along the hole in the containment vessel with buckets of wet sand, throwing the sand down at the moment they passed the smoking entrance.
+The fire was extinguished by scientists and maintenance men in protective clothing running along the hole in the containment vessel with buckets of wet sand, throwing the sand down when they passed the smoking entrance.

 Both accidents required a major cleanup effort involving many civilian and military personnel.
 Follow-up health monitoring of these workers has not revealed any adverse impacts from the two accidents.
 However, the Canadian Coalition for Nuclear Responsibility, an anti-nuclear watchdog group, notes that some cleanup workers who were part of the military contingent assigned to the NRU reactor building unsuccessfully applied for a military disability pension due to health damages.

-Chalk River Laboratories remain an AECL facility to this day and is used as both a research (in partnership with the NRC) and production facility (on behalf of AECL) in support of other Canadian electrical utilities.

 2007 shutdown

 On November 18, 2007, the NRU, which made medical radioisotopes, was shut down for routine maintenance.
 This shutdown was extended when AECL, in consultation with the Canadian Nuclear Safety Commission (CNSC), decided to connect seismically-qualified emergency power supplies (EPS) to two of the reactor's cooling pumps (in addition to the AC and DC backup power systems already in place), which had been required as part of its August 2006 operating licence issued by the CNSC.
 This resulted in a worldwide shortage of radioisotopes for medical treatments because Chalk River made the majority of the world's supply of medical radioisotopes, including two-thirds of the world's technetium-99m.

 On December 11, 2007, the House of Commons of Canada, acting on independent expert advice, passed emergency legislation authorizing the restarting of the NRU reactor and its operation for 120 days (counter to the decision of the CNSC), which was passed by the Senate and received Royal Assent on December 12.
-Prime Minister Stephen Harper criticized the CNSC for this shutdown which "jeopardized the health and safety of tens of thousands of Canadians", insisting that there was no risk, contrary to the testimony of then CNSC President & CEO Linda Keen.
+Prime Minister Stephen Harper criticized the CNSC for this shutdown, which "jeopardized the health and safety of tens of thousands of Canadians", insisting that there was no risk, contrary to the testimony of then-CNSC President & CEO Linda Keen.
 She would later be fired for ignoring a decision by Parliament to restart the reactor, reflecting its policy that the safety of citizens requiring essential nuclear medicine should be taken into account in assessing the overall safety concerns of the reactor's operation.

 The NRU reactor was restarted on December 16, 2007.